vera-institute/incarceration-trends/README.md

 The Vera Institute of Justice works to build and create justice systems that ensure fairness, promote safety, and strengthen communities.

-The development of the public-use county-level incarceration dataset is funded through the In Our Backyards project by Google.org as part of its Inclusion and Racial Justice work.
+The development of the public-use county- and jurisdiction-level incarceration dataset is funded through the In Our Backyards project by Google.org as part of its Inclusion and Racial Justice work.
 In Our Backyards is a Vera's research and communications agenda to inform the public dialogue, advance research, and guide change to justice policy and practice on mass incarceration.

 Photo credit: Jack Norton.
 Huerfano County Correctional Facility, built in 1997 and operated as a private prison by Corrections Corporation of America.
 Closed in 2010.
 A funding request to re-open the facility by Colorado Department of Corrections was denied by the state in 2018.